The Expansion of England: Reception

-The book was an immense success, selling 80,000 copies within two years.
+The book was a success, selling 80,000 copies within two years.
 The book sold 11,000 copies when a newer edition was brought out in 1919, and 3,000 in 1931.
 In 1895, H. A. L. Fisher asked in the Fortnightly Review whether any previous historical work could be said to have left as profound a mark on "the general political thinking of a nation".
 Joseph Jacobs in the Saturday Review claimed that "surely since Sieyès no pamphlet has ever had such immediate and wide-reaching influence".
 G. W. Prothero stated in the Dictionary of National Biography (1897) that "it contributed perhaps more than any other single utterance to the change of feeling respecting the relations between Great Britain and her colonies which marks the end of the nineteenth century".

 Historians have also commented on its impact.
 In John Gross' opinion, "Few works of the same unmistakably academic stamp can ever have created so immediate a stir".
-According to G. P. Gooch, the book "became the bible of British Imperialists".
+According to George Peabody Gooch, the book "became the bible of British Imperialists".
 Robert Ensor claimed that the book was "the single influence which did most to develop the imperialist idea".

 The German Crown Princess Victoria wrote to her mother, Queen Victoria, in May 1884: "How I wish, dear Mama, you would read that admirable little book, The Expansion of England, by Prof. Seeley!!
 It is wonderful and so statesmanlike, so farsighted, clear, and fair".

 Alfred Tennyson sent a copy of the book to Liberal Prime Minister William Ewart Gladstone.
 Gladstone was guarded in his praise: "Although I think a Professor gets upon rather slippery ground when he undertakes to deal with politics more practical than historical or scientific, yet it is certainly most desirable that English folk should consider their position, present and prospective, in the world".
 Fellow Gladstonian liberal and anti-imperialist, John Morley, reviewed the book and noted how greatly its tone differed from Goldwin Smith's The Empire published twenty years previously.
 Morley stated that the territorial expansion of England was secondary to, and caused by, her industrial expansion.
 He also stated that attempts to determine the respective powers of colonial legislatures to the imperial parliament would be complicated, and predicted that an imperial federal union would flounder on two issues: disputes over tariffs, and the treatment of indigenous peoples.
 He went on to say that no one believed that representatives from the colonies would ever agree to vote funds for a peculiarly British commitment such as the defence of the neutrality of Belgium.